Wirecloud/agile-dashboards/jenkins-project-build-list-operator/src/doc/index.md

 ### Output Endpoints

-- `Data and Structure`: The table configuration and data to be plotted.
+- `Table Data Model`: The table configuration and data to be plotted.
 This should be passed to the `data table viewer widget`.

 ## Usage